ni/measurement-plugin-python/README.md

     python -m pip install -U pip
     ```

-5. Install the `ni-measurement-service` package into the virtual environment.
+5. Install the `ni-measurementlink-service` package into the virtual environment.

     ``` cmd
-    pip install ni-measurement-service
+    pip install ni-measurementlink-service
     ```

 6. Create measurement modules as described in ["Developing a minimal python measurement"](#developing-a-minimal-python-measurement)